yonasBSD/ternfs/README.md

 We also want to be able to restore deleted files or directories, using a configurable "permanent deletion" policy.

-Finally, we want to have the option to replicate TernFS to multiple regions, to remove any single data centre as a point of failure.
+Finally, we want to have the option to replicate TernFS to multiple regions, to be able to scale up compute across multiple data centres, and to remove any single data centre as a point of failure.

 ## Components